 I really feel like a team when we work like this!

-The best part about using encouragement with your kids is the glow of happiness you’ll see on their faces.
+The best part about using encouraging words with your kids is the glow of happiness you’ll see on their faces.
 After all, “Your hard work is really paying off!” says you noticed their work, while, “You’re so smart,” might be hard to live up to next time.
-Try a little encouragement with your kids, and watch their behavior—and effort—improve.
+Try a few of these encouraging words with your kids, and watch their behavior—and effort—improve.

-What encouraging phrases do you use?
+What encouraging words phrases do you use?
 Tell us in the comments below.

 So, how can we help you?